Awasjo/AstraVita-MERN-Project/docker.README.md

 - **Backend** (Node.js/Express API) – Runs on [http://localhost:3000](http://localhost:3000)
 - **Message Service** (Handles messaging functionality) – Runs on [http://localhost:3001](http://localhost:3001)

 The application allows users to register as either **patients** or **doctors**, with different roles and permissions.
-Users can also upload and download files, which are stored in an `assets` folder at the root level.
+Users can also upload and download files, which are stored in an `sample-files` folder at the root level.

 ---